jeevasivaa/table-crud/README.md

-# 📝 React Registration Table with Search & Edi
+# 📝 React Registration Table with Search & Edit

 This project is a simple React application that displays a dynamic registration table with search and inline editing features.